๐ŸงฌAP Biology

 Carbon Cycle

-• Photosynthesis and respiration are the primary biological driversโ€”producers fix atmospheric CO2CO_2 into organic molecules, while all organisms release it through cellular respiration
+• Photosynthesis and respiration are the primary biological drivers.
+Producers fix atmospheric CO2CO_2 into organic molecules (glucose and other carbon compounds), while all organisms release CO2CO_2 back through cellular respiration.

-• Decomposers complete the cycle by breaking down dead organic matter and returning carbon to the atmosphere and soil
+• Decomposers complete the cycle by breaking down dead organic matter and returning carbon to the atmosphere and soil.

 Nitrogen Cycle